misterarias/portfolio/README.md

 ### boot2docker
 Support pending, it *should* work, now that I'm using a data volume; but it's a tricky beast.
+*Note* It works!

+## Elastic Search

+The [official docker image][7] for Elastic Search has been added to the docker-compose file, it is going to be the frontend database, and also the place where Spark will store its findings.

 ## Future plans